lskatz/lskatz.github.io/_personal/2025-11-06-home-ownership.md

 I thought I'd end this post with a fun small thing instead of all these huge back breaking things! (oof!)

 ![light switches with decals](/assets/images/home-ownership/light-switches.png)

+## Conclusion

+...Is there actually a conclusion?
+Because there are so many more projects to do and I am so tired!
+And also, I'd rather be at work :/